-Elders may be reelected, but it is not advisable for them to serve indefinitely.
-The church is under no obligation to reelect and may choose others whenever changes seem advisable.
+Elders may be elected to a new term of office, but it is not advisable for them to serve indefinitely.
+The church is under no obligation to elect to a new term of office and may choose others whenever changes seem advisable.
 Upon the election of new elders, the former elders no longer function as elders but may be elected to other church offices.